Maui In The Fall Months – September, October & November

 Just like in most parts of the world fall in Hawaii is a transitional time for the weather.
 Summertime is hurricane season and though they rarely make landfall the tropical storms can cut off the tradewind flow making the weather hot and humid.

 Starting in the fall the temperature can stay pretty hot at sea level through September and usually starts to cool to a perfect upper 70’s to low 80’s the first few weeks of October.
-Usually by mid October the trade wind patterns begin to shift and light rain can come in from the southeast.
-These are known as “Kona winds” and this shift can bring showers to the dry leeward sides of the island like Wailea in south Kihei and Kaupo along the road past Hana.
-The normal and persistent trade winds come out of the northeast throughout the year which bring some relief from the warm temperatures and high humidity seen during the summer months.
-For the most part though the weather is ideal in the fall and can be some of the best weather seen during the year.
+Usually, by mid-October, the trade wind patterns begin to shift, and light rain can come in from the southeast.
+These are known as “Kona winds,” and this shift can bring showers to the dry leeward sides of the island-like Wailea in south Kihei and Kaupo along the road past Hana.
+The normal and persistent trade winds come out of the northeast throughout the year which brings some relief from the warm temperatures and high humidity seen during the summer months.
+For the most part, though the weather is ideal in the fall and can be some of the best weather seen during the year.

 This shift in seasons from summer to fall is barely noticeable at sea level in places like Kihei or Lahaina, but the higher elevations of Haleakala volcano can get downright chilly.
-Places like Makawao and Kula can see morning temperatures in the mid 40’s and even snow at the summit of Haleakala later in the winter months.
-If you’re visiting Maui in fall and plan on going to the summit of Haleakala be sure to pack some warm cloths and maybe even some gloves.
-Freezing temperatures at sunrise on this 10,000 ft volcano are seen throughout the year but become more possible starting in the fall.
+Places like Makawao and Kula can see morning temperatures in the mid-’40s and even snow at the summit of Haleakala later in the winter months.
+If you’re visiting Maui in fall and plan on going to the summit of Haleakala be sure to pack some warm clothes and maybe even some gloves.
+Freezing temperatures at sunrise on this 10,000 ft volcano are seen throughout the year but becomes more frequent starting in the fall.

-Rainfall averages start low in October with 1.2 inches and end with yearly high of 3.35 inches in December (Kahului airport).
-This is the average rainfall measured at Kahului which is mid island and at sea level.
-However Maui has so many micro climates that depending on where you are there could be quite a bit less precipitation (in Kihei and Lahaina) or quite a bit more (in Hana or the slopes of Haleakala volcano).
+Rainfall averages start low in October with 1.2 inches and end with a yearly high of 3.35 inches in December (Kahului airport).
+It’s the average rainfall measured at Kahului which is mid-island and at sea level.
+However Maui has so many microclimates that depending on where you are there could be quite a bit less precipitation (in Kihei and Lahaina) or quite a bit more (in Hana or the slopes of Haleakala volcano).

-Availability is good for most tours and luaus but it’s still a good idea to book early.
-Discounts can be found booking island activities online, but it’s also possible to call direct to inquire about last minute deals.
+Availability is suitable for most tours and luaus, but it’s still a good idea to book early.
+Discounts can be found booking island activities online, but it’s also possible to call directly to inquire about last minute deals.

 A good example of the available specials this time of year is the Four Seasons Resort in Wailea.
-They have a fall couples special were guest can enjoy the best rates of the year, no resort fee, special dining, spa and boutique pricing plus plenty of complimentary activities.
-This is one of Maui’s 5 star resorts and fall is the one of the best times to experience some affordable high end luxury!
+They have fall couples special were guest can enjoy the best rates of the year, no resort fee, special dining, spa and boutique pricing plus plenty of complimentary activities.
+This is one of Maui’s 5-star resorts and fall is one of the best times to experience some affordable high-end luxury!